Tohoku Disaster Relief

 Japan Earthquake Local NPO Support Fund

 Shortly after the Great East Japan Earthquake and tsunami on March 11, 2011, JNPOC established the Japan Earthquake Local NPO Support Fund in collaboration with the Civic Society Initiative Funds.
-Donations to the fund were collected from individuals and corporations including the following major corporate donors:
+It focused on strengthening organizational capacity through the first three grant periods.
+Since the beginning of the fourth grant period in April 2022, we have been supporting efforts to strengthen the organizational capacities by utilizing outside human resources with great expertise, to ensure the continued operation of organizations.

 The funds have been used for local nonprofits in affected Tohoku areas that need relief and recovery aid.
-As of March 2015, we have received a total donation amount of ¥237,470,000 (approx.) and offered grants of ¥187,840,000 (approx.) to 63 organizations.

 You can make a donation through our PayPal account.